 “’erets” (Strong’s #776), found some 2504 times in the OT is literal for “whole earth, territory, district, region, piece of ground” etc.

 The Great Controversy by E.G. White, page 269 (underlining supplied).
 Although the context deals with the French Revolution, the concept seems to coincide with a last day application to the atheistic mind set of many people, Russia being an outstanding example.

 “many” from “rab” (Strong’s #7227) “much, many, great, abounding, more, abundant, more numerous than, much, exceedingly” etc. suggesting the possibility of a “great multitude” who will heed these “tidings”

 At this point it was very tempting to add “Revelation” because its seems clear these “tidings” are the three angel’s messages of Revelation 14:6-12.
 But, that would be a bit premature.
 We will study that connection when we reach Revelation 14.

-Great Controversy page 390 (brackets and italics supplied)
+The Great Controversy by E.G. White, page 390 (brackets and italics supplied)